 The New Jersey Superior Court, Appellate Division, ruled last month in Dolores Kleiber v.
 State Farm Ins.
-Co. that the trial court properly entered summary judgment in favor of State Farm in a lawsuit filed by a State Farm insured seeking a declaratory judgment that Plaintiff was entitled to additional optional uninsured motorist (UM) coverage because her insurer failed to offer her optional coverage when she moved from Florida to New Jersey shortly before a car collision she had in the fall of 1999 with an uninsured driver.
+Co. that the trial court properly entered summary judgment in favor of State Farm.
+This case involved in a lawsuit filed by a State Farm insured seeking a declaratory judgment that Plaintiff was entitled to additional optional uninsured motorist (UM) coverage because her insurer failed to offer her optional coverage when she moved from Florida to New Jersey shortly before a car collision she had in the fall of 1999 with an uninsured driver.

 The New Jersey Superior Court, Appellate Division, ruled the trial court did not err in entering summary judgment in favor of an insurer in an insured’s action seeking a declaratory judgment that she was entitled to additional optional uninsured motorist (UM) coverage because her insurer failed to offer her optional coverage when she moved from Florida to New Jersey.